Flowduino/EventDrivenSwift/README.md

 ## `UIEventThread`
 Version 2.0.0 introduced the `UIEventThread` base class, which operates exactly the same way as `EventThread`, with the notable difference being that your registered *Event* Callbacks will **always** be invoked on the `MainActor` (or "UI Thread").
 You can simply inherit from `UIEventThread` instead of `EventThread` whenever it is imperative for one or more *Event* Callbacks to execute on the `MainActor`.

-## `EventListener`
+## (Receiving & Processing Events - Method 2) `EventListener`
 Version 3.0.0 introduced the `EventListener` concept to the Library.
+These are a universally-available means (available in any `class` you define) of *Receiving Events* dispatched from anywhere in your code, and require *considerably less code* to use.

-An `EventListener` is a universal way of subscribing to *Events*, anywhere in your code!
+An `EventListener` is a universal way of subscribing to *Events*, anywhere in your code, without having to define and operate within the constraints of an `EventThread`.

 By design, `EventDrivenSwift` provides a *Central Event Listener*, which is automatically initialized should any of your code register a *Listener* for an *Event* by reference to the `Eventable` type.